Probabilistic Constrained Reinforcement Learning with Formal Interpretability: Abstract

 \section{Abstract}

-Reinforcement Learning or optimal control can provide effective reasoning for sequential decision-making problems with variable dynamics.
-Such reasoning in practical implementation, however, poses a persistent challenge in interpreting the reward function and corresponding optimal policy.
-Consequently, formalizing the sequential decision-making problems as inference has a considerable value, as probabilistic inference in principle offers diverse and powerful mathematical tools to infer the stochastic dynamics whilst suggesting a probabilistic interpretation of the reward design and policy convergence.
-In this study, we propose a novel Adaptive Wasserstein Variational Optimization (AWaVO) to tackle these challenges in sequential decision-making.
-Our approach utilizes formal methods to provide interpretations of reward design, transparency of training convergence, and probabilistic interpretation of sequential decisions.
-To demonstrate practicality, we show convergent training with guaranteed global convergence rates not only in simulation but also in real robot tasks, and empirically verify a reasonable tradeoff between high performance and conservative interpretability.
+Reinforcement learning can provide effective reasoning for sequential decision-making problems with variable dynamics.
+Such reasoning in practical implementation, however, poses a persistent challenge in interpreting the reward function and the corresponding optimal policy.
+Consequently, representing sequential decision-making problems as probabilistic inference can have considerable value, as, in principle, the inference offers diverse and powerful mathematical tools to infer the stochastic dynamics whilst suggesting a probabilistic interpretation of policy optimization.
+In this study, we propose a novel Adaptive Wasserstein Variational Optimization, namely AWaVO, to tackle these interpretability challenges.
+Our approach uses formal methods to achieve the interpretability for convergence guarantee, training transparency, and intrinsic decision-interpretation.
+To demonstrate its practicality, we showcase guaranteed interpretability with a global convergence rate $\Theta(1/\sqrt{T})$ in simulation and in practical quadrotor tasks.
+In comparison with state-of-the-art benchmarks, including TRPO-IPO, PCPO, and CRPO, we empirically verify that AWaVO offers a reasonable trade-off between high performance and sufficient interpretability.